UMC-Utrecht-RWE/JHN2Conception/README.md

 The output is saved in CSV files in the /Output folder.

+## Important note: The use of the episode table for EVENTS was removed
+Originally the episode table was used in the creation of the EVENTS table.
+After talks with JHN this mapping was removed.
+All relevant information on the recent events is in the journaal and journaalregel table.
+The episode table is normally only used when we want to determine comorbidity, but this is now done by taking the Episode_icpc from the journaal table.
+This makes the episode table redundant, which is good since this is a very complex table with a high risk of errors

 ## Known issues

 ### Issue 1: Free text in MEDICINES table